michaelthorne/michaelthorne.github.io/_posts/2015-07-16-so-go-and-run-free.md

 ---
 layout: post
-title: "So go run free"
+title: "So go and run free"
 categories: journal
 ---